 Tillage’s fund admin appears to have fallen victim to the definitive CEO fraud.
 Chinese hackers used a spoofed email address (@tillagecapital.com vs. @tilllagecapital.com) and the name of a Tillage executive to request funds be moved from Tillage’s account to a bank in Hong Kong.
-Tillage argues its fund admin was grossly negligent in failing to follow its own security protocols to authenticate the wires.
+Tillage argues its fund admin was grossly negligent in failing to follow its own security protocols to authenticate the wire requests.

 How can I protect myself?

 Social engineering is difficult but not impossible to prevent.
 Strong security controls around the wire process could have protected Tillage and its fund admin from wire fraud.
 We’ve listed some best practices below.

 In the Tillage case, attackers exploited a process that allowed a single executive to make a wire request.
 To protect against this, it is critical firms follow the four-eye review principle.
 Wire requests should consist of a workflow involving at least three people (a creator, reviewer, and approver, for example).
 A single individual should never be allowed to create and approve their own wire request.
 It is also key to use a wire system that ensures approvals can’t be forged and the workflow is consistently enforced.

 Debit and credit relationships should be explicitly defined and approved before money is allowed to move.
 The attackers in the Tillage case requested funds be sent to an unused bank in Hong Kong.
 As Tillage had no relationship with that bank, the wire request should have been denied and an approval workflow for the banking relationship initiated.
 Leading wire systems automate this process and prevent money moving places where it doesn’t belong.